- About Us

 Jerry & Nancy Fogelman

-Grand Canyon has some of the best night skies on the planet.
-We're working to become a "Dark Sky Park" to keep it that way.
+Grand Canyon has some of the most pristine night skies on the planet.
+We're working to keep it that way.

-Members of American Indian tribes are working with the park to create a heritage area to share their art and culture.
+Members of American Indian tribes are working with the park to celebrate the tribal heritage of Grand Canyon.

-More than 350 miles of historic trails lead into the canyon.
-Each year, crews restore popular trails to keep them welcoming and safe.
+More than 400 miles of historic backcountry trails lead into the canyon.
+We want to ensure that they remain welcoming and accessible.